Tranced/slack-weather-bot/README.md

 # slack-weather-bot

-A simple weather bot that uses the slackbots API: https://www.npmjs.com/package/slackbots
+A simple weather bot that uses the slackbots library: https://www.npmjs.com/package/slackbots

-I used this API because it uses a similar pattern to Discord and Telegram bots which I'm familiar with.
+I used this library because it uses a similar pattern to Discord and Telegram bots which I'm familiar with.

 Discord bot example: https://medium.com/@renesansz/tutorial-creating-a-simple-discord-bot-9465a2764dc0